-By paying for your funeral upfront at today’s prices, you are also saving your family money.
-It's highly likely that what they would have had to pay more in the future, with prices rising each year.
+By paying for your funeral upfront at today’s prices, you’re also saving your family money.
+It's highly likely that they would have had to pay a larger amount for your funeral in the future, with prices rising each year.

 You could save money on a funeral plan with us if you are a Co-op Member.
-We offer exclusive member prices saving you 5% when you buy a plan with us.
+We offer exclusive member prices when you buy a plan with us.
 Find out more about our exclusive member prices.